raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 So we'll use the word "unfold" from now on.

-Unfolds (or anamorphisms) are the dual—a fancy word for _complement_—of [Catamorphisms][catamorphism], functions that map from some complex structure conating values down to values.
+Unfolds (or anamorphisms) are the dual—a fancy word for _complement_—of [Catamorphisms][catamorphism], functions that map from some complex structure containing values down to values.

 Here's a catamorphism: